nathreed/ROCate/README.md

 ## Classes

-- Coordinates2D: A class for storing x,y coordinates on a plane and helpful methods regarding 2D Geometry
+- Coordinates2D: A class for storing x,y coordinates on a plane and helpful methods regarding 2D Geometry.
+- Beacon: Used in the JSON deserialization process.
+Represents one beacon seen by a client device.
+- JSONReceiverServlet: Receives HTTP POST requests from the client app (yet to be written), deserializes them, and will (eventually) return the client's position to them.

 ## Development Environment Setup